Burns

 Login to favorite or comment on the article

 This article discusses the place of burn centers within the overall local and state disaster response plans, and provides guidance on the priorities for a burn surge plan, which are: coordination, communication, triage, plan activation (trigger point), surge, and regional capacity.
-The authors advocate for regular plan exercising and emphasize the need for coordination with governmental authorities and other burn centers in the area.
+The authors advocate for regular plan exercising and emphasize the need for coordination with governmental authorities and other burn centers in the area, recommendations that remain relevant though the article is dated.

 Login to favorite or comment on the article

 The authors reviewed published plans, academic works, findings from actual disasters, and reports on disaster modeling to develop surge plan recommendations and a checklist for non-burn center hospitals to use before they are able to transfer burn patients.
-They focus on staff, supplies, and space.
+They focus on staff, supplies, and space, considerations that remain relevant a decade later.

 Login to favorite or comment on the article

 The authors review resources for transporting patients, ranging from public to private ambulances and military and governmental vehicles.
-The authors also emphasize the need for emergency medical planners to know availability, capability, and how to access all potential resources for transporting patients in a mass casualty incident.
+The authors also emphasize the need for emergency medical planners to know availability, capability, and how to access all potential resources for transporting patients in a mass casualty incident, considerations that remain relevant a decade later.

 Login to favorite or comment on the article

-This article discusses the significant care costs for burn patients and provides guidance to hospitals for identifying sources to support care for a large number of burn casualties at their facility.
+This article (while dated, still relevant) discusses the significant care costs for burn patients and provides guidance to hospitals for identifying sources to support care for a large number of burn casualties at their facility.

 Login to favorite or comment on the article